Azure/video-analyzer-vscode-extension/README.md

-# Azure Video Analyzer Extension for VSCode
+# Deprecated.
+Azure Video Analyzer Extension for VSCode

+Deprecated.
+We’re retiring the Azure Video Analyzer preview service, you're advised to transition your applications off of Video Analyzer by 01 December 2022.
+This extension is no longer being maintained.

 The Azure Video Analyzer extension makes it easy to edit and manage Video Analyzer pipelines.
 The steps below closely mirror our how-to guide on how to [use the Visual Studio Code extension for Azure Video Analyzer](https://docs.microsoft.com/azure/azure-video-analyzer/video-analyzer-docs/edge/use-visual-studio-code-extension).